EternityRei/onpu-os-lab-1-2/README.md

 # Booklet

-- Place all your barcodes and QR-Code on the list, you want to use.
+- Place all your barcodes, patterns and QR-Code on the list, you want to use.
 - Scan QR-Code
+**Warning: Update GitHub pages to new branch to make differences to display**

 Everythig will work